Understanding Git: The Foundation for GitHub Actions

 Windows:

-3. You’ll get “Git Bash” - a terminal for running Git commands
+- You’ll get “Git Bash” - a special terminal for Git commands

 macOS: If you have Homebrew: